How to Install Chrome Browser on Ubuntu [CMD & GUI]

 • Root access through the sudo command

-Installing Google Chrome browser in Ubuntu (22.04)
+Installing Google Chrome browser on Linux

 • Through the terminal environment (CMD)